bigfix/developer.bigfix.com/site/reference/types/string.md

 # site version list &lt;string&gt; : site version list

-Returns a textual representation of a site version list (&amp;quot;manyversion&amp;quot;).
+Returns a textual representation of a site version list ("manyversion").

 # small &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;small&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;small&lt; tag modified by the first given string.

 # small of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;small&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;small&lt; tag.

 # socket file &lt;string&gt; : socket file